Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

 Advise how they can get their own, steps necessary to get one, and then creating the creds.json file or env.py file and pasting in their keys.
 Also on Heroku config vars, which variable key/value is also needed to get it working on Heroku END OF IMPORTANT EXTRA SECTION !!!!!!!!!!!!!!!!!!!
+To create users own Google Sheet following steps must be taken.
+ - Create an account on Google Cloud Platform.
+ - Open new project.
+ - Choose APIs and Services option and click Library.
+ - Enable two APIs:
+    * Google Drive Api that provides credentials for security access.
+      Select Create Credential option and create credentials for the application data.
+      Create Service account, name it, mark as Editor (or owner) and select the JSon option.
+Click continue to download the credential file to your computer.
+    * Google Sheet allows to create you own sheet where your data can stored and analized.
 ------------------ !!!!!!!!!!!!!!!!!!! ------------------- !!!!!!!!!!!!!!!!!!!!!!!!! ---------------------

 For Heroku deployment, follow these steps to connect your GitHub repository to the newly created app: